Socialism, Capitalism and Political Economy

 Why?

 Discussion of socialism indicates a commitment to unspecified radical change.
-But the massive convergence between French Revolution socialists and capitalism means there is little economic system change available

-The debate is functionally archaic
+The debate is functionally archaic.

 Quarrel between a Federalist and a Republican in the House of Representatives Foreign influence on Domestic Politics